LCC Income Cycle — Failure Modes and Edge Cases

 Severity: High for backtest validity.
 Every backtest result should carry a disclaimer about options data quality.

-What happens: The paper simulation defaults to LIFO.
+What happens (updated 2026-06-05): The paper simulation defaults to FIFO (IRS default, per OQ-5).
 Different brokers implement lot selection differently.
-Some require explicit per-trade lot selection; some don't support LIFO at all in certain account types (e.g., IRAs).
-If a live trader relies on LIFO tax-lot behavior that their broker doesn't implement the same way, the simulation's P/L attribution diverges from reality.
+Some require explicit per-trade lot selection; some don't support all methods in certain account types (e.g., IRAs).
+If a live trader relies on a lot-selection behavior that their broker doesn't implement the same way, the simulation's P/L attribution diverges from reality.

 Detection: Not detectable in paper sim — it's a documentation gap.